 We also meandered around a few of the hoods that reminded us of Uptown, Minneapolis.
-Great little mom and pop shops blending in with the scourge of overpriced chain stores.
+Great little mom-and-pop shops blend in with the scourge of overpriced chain stores.
 It doesn’t take much to see how gentrification has changed the complexion of Denver.
 And I had never been here before!

-The people of Colorado?
-Love ’em.
+The people of Colorado are Midwest-friendly.
 Starting with the lovely host of our Airbnb who was super responsive, and the auto mechanic in Denver who swapped our tail light and brake light for $5 total (in under 10 minutes, with a backed-up garage, an hour before closing shop for the day).

 Moving to Longmont would be worth it for the wonderful people alone.

-Once you dive into MMM, you feel like there’s something magic happening over in the Mountain time zone.
+There’s something magic happening over in the Mountain time zone.
 I felt that the little town of Longmont, Colorado might have more to offer than little old’ icebox Minneapolis, Minnesota.
 We had to check it out first-hand.
-And if we ran into Pete or his lovely Mrs.?
-Well, icing.

 Getting tickets was no problem at all.
 By this time, I’d already picked up on the strategy of applying for a bazillion credit cards to rack up bonus rewards points.
 Besides, Minneapolis to Denver is a relatively short hop.

 If memory serves me correctly, we converted some Chase Sapphire bonus miles to Southwest.
-Gotta love the synergies with those Chase cards.
-Go sign up if you haven’t already.
-Anyhow… Free flights.
+Free flights.
 Check.

 The rental car was easy too.
-Again, having read that sweet little mustachioed blog from heaven, I was fully armed with knowledge.
+I was fully armed with knowledge.
 The young associate at the rental car counter had no chance when offering an upgraded vehicle to “handle the mountains.”
 Was it a Humvee?

 We stuck with our choice of the venerable Toyota Yaris.
 Stick shift!
 The Yaris is one of the least powerful and smallest cars you could rent off the lot.
 At first, I wondered how this little toy car would manage the great Rockies.
 More on that later.
 Cheap rental car.
 Check.

 At first, we had to get past the dreaded development just on the fringes of town.
-All sorts of chain-infested-strip-malls and box stores line the main byway into town.
-Not bike-friendly by a long-shot.
-Just as Pete wrote about.
+All sorts of chain-infested strip malls and box stores line the main byway into town.
+Not bike-friendly by a long shot.
 Just get to Main Street and things get much more promising.

-There’s also the light industrial zones of Longmont that have some cool things happening.
+There are also the light industrial zones of Longmont that have some cool things happening.
 We chose to stop at Left Hand Brewing.
 And we’re glad we did.
-Their beer is tasty!
-I want to say we put Chocolate Milk Stout on our breakfast cereal that entire week.
-For food lunch, we ate at the Sun Rose Cafe.
-I highly recommend it if you’re ever passing through Longmont stalking famous bloggers.
+Their beer is tasty.

 After lunch, since we still had plenty of time before checking in at the lodge in Estes Park, we decided to take a stroll around the old neighborhoods of Longmont.
 If we were to ever consider moving out to this front-range town, the older, established blocks would be our likely destination.